alexchristina/alexchristina.github.io/README.md

 #### Setting up Atom

 I adapted the instructions from [atom's website](https://blog.atom.io/2018/10/02/running-atom-on-chome-os.html).
 You have already completed the first few steps, so you can skip to **3.
 Installing Atom**.

-Click [this link](https://atom.io/download/deb) and save the file to your home folder in the Linux files section.
+1. Click [this link](https://atom.io/download/deb) and save the file to your home folder in the Linux files section.
+2. Using the **Files** app, navigate to the `.deb` installer and install by double-clicking.
+3. Launch `atom` using your Pixelbook's launcher.

+This is your text editor.
+It is infinitely customizable, but to get quickly started, simply close any of the initial welcome windows you see and open your blog's **Project Folder** using the **File** menu or with **Ctrl+Shift+o**.

+You will now see your blog's directory tree on the left side.
+This is cool, as you can navigate throughout and open files as you need.
+So, to work with a post, expand the `_posts` folder, find the `.md` file you want, and open it!

+The last nifty thing you can do is setup a live Markdown preview.
+When you're editing a `.md` file, simply hit **Ctrl+Shift+m** to see a live preview of your page!

+<a id="org0d2f53a"></a>

 # Making web pages

 <a id="org22460e7"></a>

 ## Overview of the blog structure

 (Todo)

 <a id="org2e301fc"></a>